-Should any portion of the 2024 Title IX Final Rule (89 Fed.
+Should any portion of the Title IX Final Rule, 85 Fed.
 Reg.
-33474 (Apr.
-29, 2024)), be stayed or held invalid by a court of law, or if the 2024 Title IX Final Rule is withdrawn or modified to not require elements of this Grievance Policy, the Grievance Policy in its entirety, or the invalidated elements of this Grievance Policy, they will be deemed revoked, as well as any elements of the process that occur after that date, if a case is not complete by the date of the opinion or order publication by the Court.
-If this Grievance Policy is revoked in this manner, any conduct covered under this Grievance Policy shall be investigated and adjudicated under the previous 2020 Title IX Grievance Policy and/or Sexual Misconduct Policy.
-FMCC will update this Grievance Policy as soon as practicable to reflect any court rulings or changes that invalidate part of the Grievance Policy, if applicable.
+30026 (May 19, 2020), be stayed or held invalid by a court of law, or should the Title IX Final Rule be withdrawn or modified to not require the elements of this policy, this policy, or the invalidated elements of this policy, will be deemed revoked as of the publication date of the opinion or order and for all reports after that date, as well as any elements of the process that occur after that date if a case is not complete by that date of opinion or order publication.

+Should the Title IX Grievance Policy be revoked in this manner, any conduct covered under the Title IX Grievance Policy shall be investigated and adjudicated under the existing Code of Conduct, Sexual Misconduct Policy, and/or Discrimination and Harassment Policy.